 We all know recycling is important – not only for the natural environment but for humans too.
 Recycling can create a beneficial impact on our planet.
-Unfortunately, proper protocols of recycling, i.e., how or where to recycle, aren’t easy to follow.
+Unfortunately, proper protocols for recycling, i.e., how or where to recycle, aren’t easy to follow.

 Often, we use Q-tips to clean ear wax from our ear canal or fix our makeup.
-After using these q-tips, we simply throw them in the trash and don’t think twice.
+After using these q-tips, we throw them in the trash and don’t think twice.
 But do you ever wonder if you can recycle Q-tips?

 No matter where you are, the sustainability of products is a topic of discussion for many.

 Well, it’s no mystery that when people buy cotton swabs, they ignore the labels and warnings behind the package.
 But do you know what other things they miss out on?
 They are unaware of whether the product they use is eco-friendly or environmentally threatening.

 Luckily, the Q-tip’s cotton swabs are biodegradable when composted.
 After using q-tips, you can throw them into compost bins.
 In the containers, these cotton swabs will break down by several microorganisms and bacteria.

 The sleeve and tray packs of the q-tips are recyclable after the top lid is pulled out.